Rillwz/Rillwz/README.md

-## Hi Folks 👋
+## Hii, Folks!

-My Name is Yusril Ihsanul Alim and I'm a Self-Taught Software Developer. <br>
+My name is Yusril Ihsanul Alim, Self-Taught Software Developer <br>
-I'm from Indonesia, living in Sampang and currently working on paper.
+from Indonesia, living in Sampang and currently working on paper.

 ## Blog & Website